Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 **Prerequisite:** None
 **Repeatable:** No

-You have honed your proficiency with particular skills, granting you the following benefits:
+You have honed your Proficiency with particular skills, granting you the following benefits:

 - **Ability Score Increase**